thisendout/apollo/README.md

 ======
 [![GoDoc](https://godoc.org/github.com/cyclopsci/apollo?status.svg)](https://godoc.org/github.com/cyclopsci/apollo)

-Apollo is a middleware-chaining helper for Golang web applications using google's `net/context` package.
+Apollo is a middleware-chaining helper for Golang web applications using the stdlib `context` package.
 Apollo is a fork of [Alice](https://github.com/justinas/alice), modified to support passing the `ctx context.Context` param through middleware and HTTP handlers.

 Apollo is meant to chain handler functions with this signature:
 ```go